Skip to content

 • Before the client-access profile can be created, the following information is needed:

-• a list of individuals that need access to the applications deployed in the new NMaaS domain, including their full names and email addresses.
+• a list of individuals that need access to the applications deployed in the new nmaas domain, including their full names and email addresses.